 Try to Glimpse the Bicheno Penguins

-I learned at some point in my twenties that penguins did not live exclusively with Santa in the north pole, and that they, in fact, lived in many other (real) places around the world.
-While the most recognizable penguins in their black tuxedos live in Antarctica, there are other types of penguins that live in the southern hempisphere!
+I learned at some point in my twenties that penguins did not live exclusively with Santa in the north pole and that they, in fact, lived in many other (real) places around the world.
+While the most recognizable penguins in their black tuxedos live in Antarctica, there are other types of penguins that live in the southern hemisphere!

 Camp Behind the Dunes at the Bay of Fires

 One of the crown jewels on Tasmania’s east coast is the Bay of Fires.
-A stetch of coastline some 50km long, Bay of Fires is most recognizable by its crystal-clear waters, white sandy beaches and orange lichen-covered granite boulders.
+A stretch of coastline some 50km long, the Bay of Fires is most recognizable by its crystal-clear waters, white sandy beaches, and orange lichen-covered granite boulders.
 Named the Bay of Fires by Captain Tobias Furneaux who first saw the fires of the local Aboriginal people on the beaches before arrival.

 Get Windswept at Friendly Beaches

 Before leaving the Freycinet Peninsula make sure to check out Friendly Beaches.
-A five kilometer stretch of exposed beautiful beach, Friendly Beaches holds a spot on the list of Tasmania’s 60 Great Short Walks and should be a stop over on road trip along the Great Eastern Drive in Tasmania.
+A five-kilometer stretch of exposed beautiful beach, Friendly Beaches holds a spot on the list of Tasmania’s 60 Great Short Walks and should be a stopover on a road trip along the Great Eastern Drive in Tasmania.
 Take an hour or two to stroll along the pristine beaches and marvel at the roar of the Tasman Sea.